AWSC ANDORRA 2029

 The Grandvalira Andorra ski area has been the venue of several top-level sporting events in recent years in the alpine skiing, cross-country, and freestyle categories.

-Now it’s time to take a step forward after the organizational success of the Alpine Skiing World Cups in 2012 and 2016 and the 2019 World Cup Finals.
+Now it’s time to take a step forward after the organizational success of the Alpine Skiing World Cups in 2012 and 2016 and the 2019 and 2023 World Cup Finals.

 The sporting legacy that has been built has allowed the Principality of Andorra to face again the challenge of presenting itself as a candidate to host the 2029 Alpine World Ski Championships.